bnhopkins/Robotics/README.md

 #### Things that could have been better
 the robot created for open studios was stupendous!
 However, there could have been a better use of space.
 Also, many of the pieces were not quite coordinated, and it could have been nice if the dragon and durm were coordinated.

 ## Detailed plan for actor

 #### Areas of greatest risk or uncertainty
-Creating smooth transitions and motions of actors
+Risk: Creating smooth transitions and motions of actors
+Uncertainity: story line

 #### Mechanical
+There will be a play or story that culminates in the death of an actor.
+Necessary for performance
 - create sustainable actors, ensure they wont fall apart
+- pushing a button with a robotic arm

 #### Electronics
-We will create two main robot actors, one that will inteact with the head:
+We will create three main robot actors, one be a head on the wall head:
-- 2 Arduino uno
+- 3 Arduino uno
 - printed PCB board to clean up electronics
 - switch for actor
 - light sensor
+- Adafruit bluetooth module
+- large button

 #### Software
 - program motions and actions into actor